compossa/docs/README.md

 ### Key Characteristics

-- **Capability-based architecture** - Components are self-contained with explicit lifecycles
+- **Capability-based architecture** - Components are self-contained, applying resource validation, configuration and on demand enlists into the composition host lifecycle
 - **Dependency Moniker system** - Automatic dependency ordering and validation
 - **MEF integration** - Components self-describe using System.Composition attributes
 - **Cross-platform** - Supports .NET 9+ and bridges from .NET Framework